 Lean leadership is about mentoring, embodying, and inspiring Lean thinking and the Lean values throughout your organization.
 Leadership behavior is important for shaping strategic decisions and establishing company goals, but most importantly, it greatly impacts the culture in one organization.

 As mentioned, Lean teaches us to continuously improve our work, our processes, and ourselves.
 Taking this to heart in the business world makes judgmental behavior counterproductive to creating real value.
 Instead, a lean leader embraces critical thinking and offers discussion.
 Lean tools such as Kanban help by bringing the focus on the work itself rather than the people who do the work.
-In addition, the 5 Whys tool to root cause analysis, for instance, enables people to continuously improve the way work is performed.
+In addition, the 5 Whys root cause analysis tool, for instance, enables people to improve the way work is performed continuously.

 Lean leadership has to offer guidance, constructive feedback and should instill a need for improvement.
 It’s amazing to see this in action!
 In Kanbanize, I’m privileged to work in an environment where this principle is taken to heart.